-Easily the best song of the year, Pure Comedy provides a much-needed analysis of the flaws of humanity, politics, religion and other issues; and the timing couldn't be better.
+Easily the best song of the year, Pure Comedy provides a much-needed analysis of the flaws of humanity, politics, religion, and other issues.
+The timing couldn't be better.

 Best song of the year.
-Not a Father John Misty fan myself, but this song is the best reflection of reality that's been released in song form in a long time
+I'm not a Father John Misty fan myself, but this song is the best reflection of reality that has been released in song form in a long time.

 This song should have been one of the biggest songs of the year.
-A chorus that is aggravatingly catchy.
-It's actually hard to describe because this song is just so damn good.
+It has an aggravatingly catchy chorus.
+It's hard to describe because this song is just so good.

 This is actually GOOD.
-She appears to be cleaning up her act.
-At first when I heard Miley was releasing another song, I was like "oh crap, not another we can't stop."
-But MY WEAVE WAS SNATCHED.
-She was actually SANE and CLEAN, not trying too hard to be "sexy."
-Like I don't mind sexiness, but back in 2013 Miley took it WAYY TOO FAR.
-As in to the point where it wasn't sexy, it was disturbing and disgusting.
-But thank goodness she cleaned up her act with this masterpiece
+She seems to be cleaning up her act.
+Initially, when I heard Miley was releasing another song, I thought, "Oh crap, not another 'We Can't Stop'".
+But I was taken by surprise.
+She seemed sane and genuine, not trying too hard to be "sexy".
+I don't mind sexiness, but back in 2013, Miley took it way too far.
+It wasn't sexy.
+It was disturbing and off-putting.
+But thank goodness she cleaned up her act with this masterpiece.

-I may not listen to this that often compared to other songs but nonetheless, this song was a major improvement after her rather obnoxious years of music performance.
-Smooth going Miley, keep it up!
+I might not listen to this as often as other songs, but this song was a significant improvement after her rather obnoxious years in music.
+Good job, Miley.
+Keep it up!

 She's improving one step at a time.
-This is a just the first step into being a better person.
-While it's a fun song, the vocals are still not quite the best.
-3/5
+This song is just the first step towards becoming a better artist.
+While it's a fun song, the vocals still aren't the best.
+3/5.

-River is the ideal song.
-With Eminem's excellent rap lyrics and wordplay, and Ed Sheerans beautiful voice, this song is the epitome of good.
-While not as good as some other Eminem classics like "Lose Yourself," it's still an incredibly good song
+"River" is the ideal song.
+With Eminem's excellent rap lyrics and wordplay, combined with Ed Sheeran's beautiful voice, this song epitomizes goodness.
+While it's not as outstanding as some other Eminem classics like "Lose Yourself," it's still an incredibly good song.

-I was super excited when I heard that Em and Sheeran were doing a song together and I was not disappointed.
-Great narrative and lyrics, awesome vocals and some seriously solid rapping.
+I was super excited when I heard that Em and Sheeran were collaborating on a song, and I was not disappointed.
+It has a great narrative and lyrics, combined with awesome vocals and solid rapping.

-No surprise that Brockhampton are so low, but Saturation is one of the best records of the year, and this is the best track off it.
+It's no surprise that Brockhampton ranks so low, but Saturation is one of the best albums of the year, and this is its best track.